Submitting manuscripts and illustrations ▽

 Treat all notes as endnotes and begin them on a new page following the text of the chapter.
 Do not submit text with footnotes at the bottom of pages.

 Submit illustrations (figures, photographs, drawings, maps, charts, graphs, etc.) and tables separately from text.
 Each illustration or table should be saved in its own digital file, never in the same file as chapter or note text.
-When printed, each should appear alone on its own page.
+If printed, each should appear alone on its own page.

 Digital images are acceptable only as a native-format digital files.
 Illustrations and tables should never be created with, pasted into, or otherwise embedded or saved in a word-processing application or presentation software (such as Microsoft PowerPoint) files.
 A PDF is not an acceptable substitute for a native-format digital file.